LogoLogo

 Click on the Input Source tab and inspect the different sources of data options available.

-For this example, we are configuring the X Engine to process web application data, but as you can see this is just one of a multitude of available options to define in the configuration, dependent on the composition and data sources being processed.
+For this example, we are configuring the X Agent to process web application data, but as you can see this is just one of a multitude of available options to define in the configuration, dependent on the composition and data sources being processed.

 Databases tab – information for reference only

 Click on the Databases tab.
-It’s here where you define the databases being made available to the X Engine.
+It’s here where you define the databases being made available to the X Agent.
 You are not required to define a database for this example so there’s no need to configure a database.

 Example only: